Longboarding: Freestyle and dancing

 "Freestyle" is a flat-ground discipline of longboarding that combines the skateboarding flip tricks with an increased use of one's feet touching the ground and their hands grabbing/picking up the board.
 "Dancing" is a flat-ground discipline that often overlaps demographics with freestyle.
 It incorporates smooth, rhythmic stepping motions while riding, inspired by traditional forms of non-wheeled dancing.
 Dancing is a resurgence of old-school tricks in longboarding that involves a variety of walking and spinning moves.
 It originates from boardwalking in surfing.
 A board is usually considered a dancing board when it is 45 in, or more, long and can be up to 12 in wide, and although most of the tricks can be performed on smaller decks, a larger deck provides a more comfortable platform and is less restrictive to maneuver.

+The competitive landscape of longboard dancing has expanded globally, with significant circuits emerging in South America, such as the Dancing Shoes Latinoamérica tournament.
+The regional industry's growth was highlighted in 2026 when the Argentine-based company Manija Boards became the first Latin American brand to serve as an official sponsor and jury member for the So...
+Longboard Dancing World Cup in the Netherlands.

 Racing

 Downhill

 In downhill skateboard racing there are two main styles: stand-up and luge.
 The format is the same only in luge the rider lays with their back with feet facing downhill on the board.
 Most people do stand-up.
 In downhill racing the different courses are separated by difficulty.
 Each race is separated by gender and age.
 The race sections are Open, Women, Juniors, Masters, and Luge.
 A race usually starts with four riders at the start line.
 However some events can have more or less riders at the start, depending on the track difficulty.
 A gun or buzzer is fired to begin the race.
 After, the rider goes into a speed tuck.
 These tucks are used to make the body as aerodynamic as possible.
 This is done by having the rider lean over and bend their knees with their hands behind their back.
 The first rider to the bottom wins.